Therapeutic Education Logo

 Defines how learning must be redesigned.

+When standard formats become neurologically incompatible, the format itself must change.
 Transformation replaces incompatible structures with ones the nervous system can engage with:

-- bounded interactions instead of extended endurance
+• — bounded interactions instead of extended endurance

-- clear micro-steps instead of executive overload
+• — clear micro-steps instead of executive overload

-- reversible attempts instead of permanent failure
+• — reversible attempts instead of permanent failure

-- immediate feedback instead of delayed consequence
+• — immediate feedback instead of delayed consequence

-Write a paragraph using new vocabulary' — requires sustained planning, recall under pressure, executive sequencing, and error tolerance across multiple steps before any feedback is available.
+'Write a paragraph using new vocabulary' — requires sustained planning, recall under pressure, executive sequencing, and error tolerance across multiple steps before any feedback is available.

-A structurally transformed task — "Identify the incorrect word in a completed sentence" — requires recognition rather than production and provides immediate corrective feedback.
+A structurally transformed task — 'Identify the incorrect word in a completed sentence' — requires recognition rather than production and provides immediate corrective feedback.

-The learning objective remains unchanged; the entry cost differs.
+The learning objective remains unchanged.
+The entry cost differs.

 This is not simplification for comfort.
+It is compatibility by design.

-3. Progressive Personalization
+3. Progressive Adaptation

 Defines how learning must adapt over time.

 Not all learners require the same degree of transformation.
+Not all moments require the same level of support.

-The structure of learning must dynamically adjust:
+Learning conditions must dynamically adjust:

-- more transformation under stress
+• — more transformation under stress

-- closer alignment to standard expectations under stability
+• — closer alignment to standard expectations under stability

 This ensures continuity of participation without permanent over-protection.